 Among independent schools, Tallulah Falls School stands out in many ways.
-One thing that seems to be consistently noted among our families is our heart for students.
-Those who serve at TFS have a sincere passion for seeing students learn and grow and it shows in their dedication to helping individual students succeed.
+Our families are among our best ambassadors – they know first-hand that we have a heart for our students.
+Those who serve at TFS have a sincere passion for seeing students learn and grow, and it shows in their dedication to helping individual students succeed.
 At TFS, students and parents become part of a larger family and community where students are encouraged to reach their full potential both personally and academically.
 The commitment of TFS to this cause can also be seen in our tuition costs.
 The founders of the school envisioned a place dedicated to student success regardless of their socio-economic status.

 What type of student does TFS seek?

 We seek students who are motivated to learn and are committed to being an active part of the community at TFS.
-In a community, each individual contributes something unique and, in return, the community gives back to the individual.
+In a community, each individual contributes something unique.
 We look for students who have the desire to grow and are willing to strive for greater success in their lives.

 Why do students choose to attend TFS?

-In their effort to prepare for college, many students and families discover that the classes at their current school are either too large or do not adequately prepare them to be successful in college.
+In their effort to prepare for college, many students seek programs that prepare them to be successful.
 Others are seeking a more positive community where learning and success are encouraged.

-Do you accept students with IEPs (Individual Educational Program) or 504 Plans?
+Do you accept students with IEPs (Individual Educational Program), 504 Plans, or other accommodation plans?

 Tallulah Falls School does not recognize IEPs or 504’s as a part of our academic program.
-However, it is sometimes the case that our small class sizes eliminate the need for the IEP/504’s.
-Students with an IEP interested in applying to TFS will need to submit a copy of their IEP/504’s with their application for review to determine if TFS can help the student realize their educational goals.
+However, it is sometimes the case that our small class sizes eliminate the need for accommodations.
+Students with prior academic/behavioral accommodations interested in applying to TFS will need to submit a copy of their IEP/504’s with their application for review to determine if TFS can help the student realize their educational goals.